Predannack Airfield: Current use

 Predannack Airfield is routinely used for training purposes by helicopters from the Royal Navy.
 RNAS Culdrose is the Aerodrome Operator and responsible for actively managing and running the satellite airfield.

-It is also the practise base of Royal Naval School of Flight Deck Operations, which has a number of dummy aircraft for fire extinguishing practise, and a number of retired airframes for aircraft crash rescue practise, including a Westland Wessex, an English Electric Canberra and two Hawker Siddeley Harriers.
+It is also the practise base of Royal Naval School of Flight Deck Operations, which has a number of dummy aircraft for fire extinguishing practice.

+700X Naval Air Squadron continually use the airfield to operate Remotely Piloted Air Systems into the south coast exercise areas.

 626 Volunteer Gliding Squadron unit operated by the RAF Air Cadets are also a lodger unit based at Predannack Airfield The airfield is also used by Goonhilly Model Flying Club (with MoD permission) and there has been hobby model flying on the field since the 1950s.
 The site is currently used by the international disaster relief agency Shelterbox as part of its Academy for Disaster Relief.

 Jollytown

 Two semi-detached cottages, part of the St Just Estate, are in an isolated position on the west side of the airfield and can be reached only by the main airfield gate and the airfield perimeter road.
 The painter and etcher Bryan Ingham occupied the western cottage from 1958 until his death in 1997.